• Skip to primary navigation

 • Pawpaws are great in making pies, custards, sorbets and ice cream because of their sweet taste and unique texture.

-• The seeds of both fruits could also be roasted, mashed or blended into salad dressings for a different culinary experience.
+• The seeds of both fruits could also be roasted, mashed or blended into salad dressings for a different cooking experience.

 • Papayas can also be processed to make digestive pills because of its substantial content of pancreatic enzymes that help digest food.